On numerical semigroups with embedding dimension four: Geometric procedure

 \subsection{Additional results}

-Suppose that from the initial collections of cubes we have removed regions whose removal satisfied the assumptions of Lemma \ref{1remlemma} or \ref{lemmaminrelation1}, ensuring that every element of the Ap{\'e}ry set still labels a cube in the resulting figure.
+Suppose that from the initial collection of cubes we have removed regions whose removal satisfied the assumptions of Lemma \ref{1remlemma} or \ref{lemmaminrelation1}, ensuring that every element of the Ap{\'e}ry set still labels a cube in the resulting figure.
 Assume further that the resulting collection contains exactly $d_0$ cubes; this implies that we have obtained an $L$-shape.
-We would like to determine whether the equations we used $-$ specifically, relations of the form $\lambda_id_i = \lambda_jd_j + \lambda_kd_k + \lambda_ld_l$ $-$ are in fact the minimal relations or the $d_0$-positive minimal relations.
-When Proposition \ref{proptrick} applies, the following result provides precisely this information.
-This will be important in later sections.
+We would like to determine whether the equations we used --- specifically, relations of the form $\lambda_id_i = \lambda_jd_j + \lambda_kd_k + \lambda_ld_l$ --- are in fact the minimal relations or the $d_0$-positive minimal relations.